 Remember, for any kernel updates, and you will need to reboot your system.

 In the tutorial, you have learned how to install the latest 5.15 kernel on your Linux Mint 20 system.

-It should be noted if your system is a production server, it would be advised to use the existing kernel that ships with Linux Mint or use the HWE version for the most stability.
+If your system is a production server, it should be advised to use the existing kernel that ships with Linux Mint or use the HWE version for the most stability.
 However, this is worth trying for those wanting to try kernel 5.15 for its new hardware support.